-French pronouns are one of the most important parts of speech you need to understand in acquiring French, apart from its basic greetings, question words, and common phrases.
+French pronouns are one of the most important parts of speech you need to understand in acquiring French, apart from their basic greetings, question words, and common phrases.
 Knowing some of the basic phrases and expressions are great in learning French, but not good enough.
 You need to know French pronouns so you can talk French comfortably with its native speakers.

-Like English or Malay pronouns, French pronouns (les pronoms) have several different categories such as personal pronouns, relative pronouns, object pronouns, and demonstrative pronouns.
+Like English or Malay pronouns, French pronouns (les pronoms) have several different categories, such as personal pronouns, relative pronouns, object pronouns, and demonstrative pronouns.
 In today’s blog, we’ll look at some of these pronouns along with their examples and ways of using them in daily speech.

-In French, personal pronouns often refer to Subject Pronouns (Pronoms Sujets), or in this case, Personal Subject Pronouns.
+In French, personal pronouns often refer to ‘Subject Pronouns’ (Pronoms Sujets), or in this case, ‘Personal Subject Pronouns.’

 Subject pronouns refer to the person or entity performing the action (verb) in a sentence.
 The subject pronoun used in French is as the following:

 Tu and vous both mean the second-person pronoun you, but they differ in terms of formality and the number of interlocutors.
-Tu is used with the person you are close and comfortable with, such as your friends, colleagues, and family.
+Tu is used with the person you are close to and comfortable with, such as your friends, colleagues, and family.
 But then, like nous, vous, is used in a rather formal setting.
-It’s often used to refer to one’s superior, any authority, elderly, or stranger.
+It’s often used to refer to one’s superior, any authority, the elderly, or a stranger.
 Also, the French pronoun vous is used when you want to address more than one person (plural).

 In French, you use elle and il to represent the third-person pronouns she and he.